-5.63 There is a forecast underspend of £9k which is a movement of £15k from Period 9 where a £6k pressure was reported this reflects a forecast pressure of £6k on subsidised bus services due to the potential difference between the anticipated cost of the service and the funding available from parish councils, S106 developer contributions and Bus Services Ring-Fenced Grant and a £15k saving on lower IT costs.
+5.73 There is a forecast underspend of £9k which remains unchanged from Period 10 this reflects a forecast pressure of £6k on subsidised bus services due to the potential difference between the anticipated cost of the service and the funding available from parish councils, S106 developer contributions and Bus Services Ring-Fenced Grant and a £15k saving on lower IT costs.

-Bus Service W8 Wollaston and Bozeat: Local Bus Contract - £16k Pressure
+Bus Service W8 Wollaston and Bozeat: Local Bus Contract - £25k Pressure

-5.64 The operator informed the Transport Authority that the service is no longer commercially viable and without subsidy, it will withdraw the service.
-Furthermore, the driver shortage situation that is reported nationally has affected the service locally, whereby it may not be able to provide a service even

-- with subsidy from the Council.
-Therefore, the operator submitted a formal notice of intention to terminate the service on 15th November 2021. - 5.65 In order to find an alternative operator, a tendering exercise under the Northamptonshire County Council Local Bus Services Framework was conducted and has generated a compliant bid from Stagecoach Midlands.
+- 5.74 The operator informed the Transport Authority that the service is no longer commercially viable and without subsidy, it will withdraw the service.
+Furthermore, the driver shortage situation that is reported nationally has affected the service locally, whereby it may not be able to provide a service even with subsidy from the Council.
+Therefore, the operator submitted a formal notice of intention to terminate the service on 15th November 2021. - 5.75 In order to find an alternative operator, a tendering exercise under the Northamptonshire County Council Local Bus Services Framework was conducted and has generated a compliant bid from Stagecoach Midlands.
 In a subsidy-based bid, they have requested £139/day from the Council to support the service.
-Under this agreement, they will retain all on-bus revenue as a subsidy-based arrangement. - 5.66 In accordance with the Constitution the requirement for an urgent decision was agreed between the Executive Director of Finance (S151 Officer) and the Executive Member for Finance and Transformation to provide funding up to £16,263 to the operator of the Bus Service W8 between Wollaston, Bozeat and Wellingborough to cover the period from 20th October 2021 (or as soon as reasonably practical to start the service after this date) to 1st April 2022.
+Under this agreement, they will retain all on-bus revenue as a subsidy-based arrangement. - 5.76 In accordance with the Constitution the requirement for an urgent decision was agreed between the Executive Director of Finance (S151 Officer) and the Executive Member for Finance and Transformation to provide funding up to £16,263 to the operator of the Bus Service W8 between Wollaston, Bozeat and Wellingborough to cover the period from 20th October 2021 (or as soon as reasonably practical to start the service after this date) to 1st April 2022.

-Transport - £610k Pressure
+Transport - £735k Pressure

-- 5.67 Transport pressures include a contract management pressure of £158k (£158k Period 9).
-Loss of income from roundabout sponsorship remains unchanged from Period 9 at £11k.
-In addition, there is a pressure on the Home to school transport of £740k due to higher student numbers and vehicle related costs.
-(Period 9 £740k) due to two items, namely, walking routes which have not been completed as initially envisaged when setting the budget, leading to a pressure of £232k from unachievable savings, together with a £508k pressure due to confirmed higher pupil numbers. - 5.68 These pressures have been partially offset by a number of underspends, these relate to staffing savings of £28k and Bridge Maintenance, hire of skips and scaffolding of £68k.
-In addition, savings have been identified in relation to disaggregation of Highways amounting to c£203k
+- 5.77 Transport pressures include a contract management pressure of £163k (£158k, Period 10).
+Loss of income from roundabout sponsorship remains unchanged from Period 10 at £11k.
+In addition, there is a pressure on the Home to school transport of £740k (Period 10, £740k) due to two items, namely, walking routes which have not been completed as initially envisaged when setting the budget, leading to a pressure of £232k from unachievable savings, together with a £508k pressure due to confirmed higher pupil numbers. - 5.78 These pressures have been partially offset by a number of underspends, these relate to staffing savings of £61k and Bridge Maintenance, hire of skips and